khamseaffan/Technology-Template-Repository/component.md

 2. Components are modular.
 3. Components are independent are rarely have dependencies.
 4. Components are reusable in different parts of a software project.
 5. Components are interoperable and are able to be used across different systems and platforms.
-Components should be separated in the src directory and each folder should contain its own component.
+Components should be separated in the src directory and each folder should contain its own component and in addition, components should be separated by implementation and interface.